szjani/predaddy/src/predaddy/messagehandling/README.md

 If a message's type is compatible with the factory's typehint, the factory will be called and the handler will be constructed even if the handler will not be able to handle the message.

+Hint: You can use your dependency injection container object within these factories to obtain and return the appropriate handler.

 ### Sending messages

 ```php
 $bus->post(new SampleMessage1());
 ```

+All handlers that are registered in `$bus` and able to handle `SampleMessage1` message type will be called by the message bus.

-In some cases handlers have return value or it is more common that they throw exceptions.
+In some cases handlers have return value or it is more common that they throw exception.
 In order to be notified about these things it is possible to pass a second argument, a `MessageCallback` object to the `MessageBus::post()` method.
 The appropriate method on this object will be called if any of the above happens.